Additional Tips from Lead Safe Renovators

 How Can I Be Lead Safe when Cleaning the Gutters?

-One of our Trail Area Lead Safe Contractors uses a Shop Vac with a long hose to get all the dust and debris out of the gutters, preventing clogged downspounts and keeping dust down.
+A suggestion from a Trail Area Lead Safe Contractor is to use a Shop Vac with a long hose to get all the dust and debris out of the gutters, preventing clogged downspounts and keeping dust down.

 How Can I Contain Dust when removing Roofing Materials?